You are hereBetter Tasting, Better Smelling Cannabis

-Using Febreeze in the grow room once probably won’t do it, but repeated use of odor neutralizer products can and will change the taste/smell of your buds, especially Ona products, which are extremely powerful odor neutralizers.
+Using Febreeze in the grow room once probably won’t do it, but repeated use of odor neutralizer products near plants can and will change the taste/smell of your buds.

-If a grower harvests a bud with mold (such as white powdery mold) or bud rot, the buds should be thrown out immediately.
+If a grower harvests a bud with mold (such as white powdery mildew/mold) or bud rot, the buds should be thrown out immediately.
 In the case where bud is harvested and the mold goes unnoticed, the buds will be “harsh” and cause growers to cough as well as irritate the throat.
 It is highly recommended you check all buds thoroughly throughout the grow and especially around harvest time to make sure you do not allow any moldy buds to make it into your curing jars.

 Flushing means providing your plants with just plain water and no nutrients.
 It's generally recommended to flush your plants for a period of days to weeks before harvest.
-If growers are lowering the amount of nutrients given to the plants by the end of the flowering stage, then sometimes there isn’t any need to flush the plants, but it's still probably a good idea.
+If growers are lowering the amount of nutrients given to the plants by the end of the flowering stage, there might not be any need to flush the plants, but it's still probably a good idea.

 These strains produce buds that taste and smell delightful.
-Most of them are multiple cannabis cup winners.
+Some of them are also multiple cannabis cup winners.

-Note by Nebula: “Stoney” strong indica I would describe as "couchlock,” great for relieving nausea, tends to grow short with fast flowering time.
-Typical indica growth pattern and she responded very well to training.
+Note by Nebula: “Stoney” strong indica I would describe as "couchlock,” and tends to grow short with fast flowering time.
+Typical indica growth pattern and this strain responded very well to training.

-(she was very short, pictured here on the left, and produced 5.3 ounces)
+(she was very short, pictured below and produced 5.3 ounces)

-Pineapple Chunk (by Barneys Farm) - Smells sweet, sugary, hints of fresh nuts.
-Many plants produce pineapple undertones, which is what gives this strain its name.
+Pineapple Chunk (by Barneys Farm) - Smells sweet and sugary.
+Many plants of this strain produce smells with pineapple undertones, which is what gives this strain its name.

-LA Confidential (by DNA Genetics) - Smell sweet & spicy, and certain plants have been described as having a smell like cookie dough.
-Can be good for reducing both anxiety & pain.
+LA Confidential (by DNA Genetics) - Smells sweet & spicy, in fact some plants have been described as having a smell like cookie dough.

 Bubblelicious (by Nirvana) - Always smells sweet & fruity, and certain plants smell just like bubblegum.